The

 Today the two

-areas of the
+areas of the U.S.A.

-the Mid-Atlantic and
+Mid-Atlantic and West

-West Coast
+Coast States.

-States.
-There are only approx: 374 Fones, 29 Fownes in the U.S.A.
+There were only approx: 374 Fones, 29 Fownes in the U.S.A. that had listed

-have listed phone numbers (1997).
+phone numbers (1997)

-(part of the area known as the "Northern Neck") have been traced to the
+the area known as the "Northern Neck") have been traced to the

 1600's.
 Many of

-them were
+them were farmers and

-belonged to the Baptist Church
+Baptist Church

 from the late